Dynamical Spectral Function of the Kagome Quantum Spin Liquid

 Turning to the dynamic structure factor, at low energies the spectral weight covers an extended but well bounded region around M [Fig.~\ref{fig2}(b)].
-At energies beyond the lowest branches, the weight becomes nearly uniform and continuous around the Brillouin-zone boundary [Fig.~\ref{fig2}(c)].
+At energies above the lowest branches, the weight becomes nearly uniform and continuous around the Brillouin-zone boundary [Fig.~\ref{fig2}(c)].
 While this result is reminiscent of some experimental observations~\cite{Han2012,breidenbach2025}, moving to still higher energies [Fig.~\ref{fig2}(d)] concentrates spectral weight at K, which may be a signature useful for future measurements.

 The gapped or gapless nature of the QSL in the KHAF remains under intense debate.
 To determine its intrinsic nature from finite-$D$ spectral data, we first perform a bond-dimension analysis of the gap for the $J_2 = 0$ case, shown in Fig.~\ref{fig3}(a).
 The gaps at M and M$^{\prime}$ (with M$^{\prime\prime}$ symmetry-equivalent to M$^{\prime}$) decrease as $D$ is increased, following $\Delta \propto 1/D$ within the error bars, which indicates that the QSL is indeed gapless in the large-$D$ limit.
+By contrast, the energy at K increases with $D$, and in Fig.~\ref{fig3}(a) we apply a linear extrapolation to obtain an upper bound on the width of the lowest band.